andreabradpitto/Experimental-robotics-laboratory/assignment3/other/mainpage.md

 On the left side of the above image there are many the elements useful to track and assess the robot self localization, mapping and exploration capabilities.
 The image in the middle also shows a lot important of information:

-- the black elements are the obstacles detected by the robot
+- the black elements are the obstacles detected by the robot (i.e., walls and decorative elements; only the colored balls are untangible)
 - the red lines are the current wall detections incoming from the robot's laser
-- the blue line is the current goal of the robot (not shown here; does not apply to the Find state)
+- the magenta arrow is the current goal of the robot (shown in blue in the picture, in the bottom right corner)
 - the green line is the local navigation plan
 - the yellow line is the global navigation plan
-- the blue segments and the green spheres (not shown here) are the elements used by the exploration algorithm (only applies to the Find state)
+- the blue segments and the green spheres are the elements used by the exploration algorithm (only applies to the Find state)
 - the three white squares are, in size-wise increasing order, the local costmap, the global costmap. and the currently comupted world map

 The computed world map is acquired by reading from the `/map` topic, which is published by the [gmapping](http://wiki.ros.org/gmapping) laser-based [SLAM](https://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping) algorithm.
 It relies on the laser scan data in order to chart the house walls.